chyavan-mc/STA-380/Solutions.md

     ## 8             bottled beer
     ## 9

-From the above table we can understand that, rows and columns are not being ordered correctly.
+From the above table, we can understand that rows and columns are not ordered correctly.
 Let’s check the number of fields in the data and load the data again.

 ``` r
 max(count.fields('./Data/groceries.txt',sep = ','))